sussyboy123/uuvr-il2cpp/README.md

 # Universal Unity VR for Modern IL2CPP Unity Games

 > **Maintenance status:** This fork may be abandoned soon.
-I'm experimenting with getting UUVR running on modern IL2CPP Unity titles, as long as it doesn't become too much work.
+I'm experimenting with getting UUVR running on modern IL2CPP Unity titles, as long as it doesn't become too much work or being out of luck.

 > **NOTE**: This is a AI-Driven project, Expect some sloppy code and bad stuff in the mod